Don Stenberg: Early political career (1978–1989)

-1978 run for Lieutenant Governor
+1978 run for lieutenant governor

 In 1978, Stenberg ran for Lieutenant Governor of Nebraska, coming in fourth in the Republican primary with just 13% of the vote.
 Roland A. Luedtke won the primary with a plurality of 31%.

 Thone administration

-In 1979, he was named as Legal Counsel to Republican Governor of Nebraska Charles Thone.
-Don has also served as Director of the Governor's Policy Research Office, Assistant to the Governor, and Director of the Department of Administrative Services.
+In 1979, he was named as legal counsel to Republican governor of Nebraska Charles Thone.
+Stenberg has also served as director of the Governor's Policy Research Office, assistant to the governor, and director of the Department of Administrative Services.

-1986 run for Attorney General
+1986 run for attorney general

 He first ran for Nebraska Attorney General in 1986, but lost in the Republican primary to incumbent Robert Spire 53%–47%.

-State Attorney General (1991–2003)
+State attorney general (1991–2003)

 Elections

-In 1990, he ran for Attorney General again.
+In 1990, he ran for attorney general again.
 In the Republican primary, he won with a plurality of 38%.
 In the general election, he defeated Democrat Gene Crump 54%–46%.
 He won re-election in 1994 (67%) and 1998 (68%).